 Moorhouse Trust Grassroots Fund

-James Carr, OBE established the Moorhouse Trust Grassroots Fund in 2010, which is now worth in excess of £275,000.
+James Carr, OBE established the Moorhouse Trust Grassroots Fund in 2010.
 He worked tirelessly for the Community Foundation, and as trustee saw the county through the floods of 2005 and 2009.
 He received an OBE for services to conservation, education and the community in this years New Year Honours.

 The Moorhouse Trust Grassroots Fund supports conservation, environmental and educational projects in North Cumbria.
 James gained much pleasure from the grants made through the fund.
 His philanthropy was driven by a love of rivers, fishing and the natural environment.
 He particularly enjoyed being able to direct grants to projects that help people appreciate and value the natural habitats of our rivers and their catchments.